governance-game/governance-game/RELEASING.md

     - Push the branch, `git push -u origin release-$MAJOR.$MINOR.$PATCH`
 3. Update the new release
     - [ ] Update version number in `cards/rules-about.tex` and `README.md`
+        - Note: the version on the box is updated by the release script
     - [ ] Update [`AUTHORS.md`](../AUTHORS.md) with new contributors
     - [ ] Update [`CHANGELOG.md`](../CHANGELOG.md)
     - [ ] Perform extra pass on diff to the 'main' branch